From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC phase in the ITF model with symmetric sampling of s

 Shifting focus to the quasiperiodic spin chain governed by the Hamiltonian in Eq. (\ref{Eq:ITF-Hamiltonian-quasi}), we examine the time-dependent Hamiltonian $\hat{H}_{ITF}(t)$ as expressed in Eq. (\ref{Eq:ITF-Hamiltonian-MBL}).
 The couplings $J_i$ are drawn from the range $[-J/2, J/2]$, and the external fields $h_i$ are selected from $[0, h]$.
 The effects of the external driving field, represented by the Hamiltonian $\hat{H}_{drive}(t)$, are also incorporated into the analysis.

-Our investigations into the time evolution of the magnetizations $m^{x,y,z}$ indicate a notable absence of TQC in either the SG-MBL or the PM-MBL phases under the current configuration.
+The time evolution of the magnetization, as depicted in Fig. \ref{Fig:SG} (up), reveals a notable absence of TQC in either the SG or the PM phases under the condition of $\omega=1$ and $\Omega=\sqrt{2}/4$.
 This observation is in stark contrast to scenarios where $J_i$ is selected from the range $[J/2, 3J/2]$, where quasiperiodic dynamics can manifest.

-The lack of a TQC in the present setup can be primarily attributed to the characteristics inherent to the spin glass phase.
-The presence of domain walls disrupts the potential for the system to exhibit dynamics that repeat in a quasiperiodic fashion over time.
-Consequently, there are no sustained oscillations in magnetization with a robust frequency, underscoring the intricate interplay between disorder and driving in shaping the dynamical properties of spin systems.
+The lack of a TQC in the present setup can be primarily attributed to the intrinsic properties of the spin glass phase.
+Specifically, when $\delta J$ is drawn from a symmetric distribution, fluctuations in the couplings equally promote and inhibit local interactions, enhancing energy delocalization and accelerating thermalization.

-This highlights the complexity of quantum systems under external influences and the significant role that disorder plays in determining their dynamical behavior, ultimately uncovering a complex interplay of phase interactions that deserves deeper investigation.
+Interestingly, we find that increasing the driving frequencies $\omega$ and $\Omega$, while maintaining a fixed ratio $\Omega/\omega=\sqrt{2}/4$, leads to more pronounced and longer-lived quasiperiodic magnetization oscillations (see Fig.\ref{Fig:SG}-down).
+This observation highlights that both the choice of the coupling distribution $J_i$ and the values of the driving frequencies play a crucial role in stabilizing the TQC phase.

+The dynamical robustness of the TQC phase is highly sensitive to the drive structure and the underlying disorder.
+A detailed understanding of the stability boundaries and the influence of drive parameters, on the lifetime of the prethermal TQC remains an open and promising avenue for future research.